androoyan/leet-cache/README.md

 To use development extension, open a new Firefox browser and go to 'about:debugging'.
-Navigate to 'This Firefox' and select 'Load Temporary Add-on...'.
+Navigate to 'This Firefox' and select 'Load Temporary Add-on'.
 Locate and open manifest.json found in the /dist directory.

 ## Build